 With a more complicated revision surgery you can expect your recovery to be less smooth sailing.

 If, for example, you have any issues with your current breast implants your recovery is likely to be a different story.

-The more involved the breast surgery, the more likely you are to experience greater post-surgical pains and discomfort, and to expect a longer recovery.
+The more involved the breast augmentation, the more likely you are to experience greater post-surgical pains and discomfort, and to expect a longer recovery.

-Repeat breast surgery to correct complications can end up being pretty costly as well.
+Repeat surgery to correct breast augmentation complications can end up being pretty costly as well.
 Any complications that occur early post-surgically (e.g. infection, bleeding) that need more surgery will need correcting immediately (but these should be covered by your plastic surgeon's insurance).